Tampa Fraud Attorneys

 - Failure to obtain data rights

 - Fraudulent accounting

 - Corruption in scandals

 - Defective pricing

 - Filing false claims

-There is a variety of healthcare fraud that takes place throughout Florida concerning a variety of government funding programs.
-The overbilling for medical services is one of the most common types of healthcare fraud throughout the state.
+There are many types of healthcare fraud that takes place throughout Florida, concerning a variety of government funding programs.

 - Charging for services that were not provided